 - Anti-gravity treadmill training.
 This therapy uses a special treadmill that allows you to run or walk with only a percentage of your body weight.
 Then, we can progressively add weight as you become stronger.

-When you come to Miami Orthopedics & Sports Medicine Institute for physical therapy, you can expect:
+When you come to Baptist Health Physical Therapy & Rehabilitation for treatment, you can expect:

 - Evidence-based techniques that have been thoroughly researched and shown to be effective in treating orthopedic injuries or conditions.

 - A personalized approach to your treatment that focuses on your goals and expectations.